(Un)distorted stabilisers in the handlebody group: Meridian Stabilisers

-An \emph{interval} will mean a subarc $I$ of $\delta^+\cup\delta^-$ whose endpoints lie in $C$.
 Observe that for the two endpoints $x,y$ there are uniquely determined $C$--arcs $\gamma_x, \gamma_y$ which intersect $I$ in $x,y$ (note that these arcs may coincide).
 We call them \emph{$C$--arcs adjacent to $I$}.

-\begin{definition} A \emph{partial pattern} for $C$ is a collection $\mathcal{I}$ of intervals satisfying the following properties: \begin{description} \item[N)] Any two $I, J \in \mathcal{I}$ are disjoint or nested. \item[P)] If $\gamma$ is a $C$--arc adjacent to some $I$, then both endpoints of $\gamma$ are endpoints of intervals in $\mathcal{I}$. \end{description} \end{definition} \begin{definition} A \emph{chain} of a partial pattern $\mathcal{I}$ is a minimal length sequence $c=(I_1,\gamma_1,I_2,\gamma_2,\ldots,\gamma_k, I_1)$ of intervals and $C$--arcs so that for each $i$, the right endpoint of $I_i$ is one endpoint of $\gamma_i$, and the other endpoint of $\gamma_i$ is the left endpoint of $I_{i+1}$. \end{definition} An easy induction, using property P), shows that every interval in a pattern is part of a unique chain.
-By concatenating the $I_i$ and $\gamma_i$ in a chain $c$, we obtain a closed loop on the surface, which by abuse of notation we also call a chain of the pattern.
+\begin{definition} A \emph{partial pattern} for $C$ is a collection $\mathcal{I}$ of intervals satisfying the following properties: \begin{description} \item[N)] Any two $I, J \in \mathcal{I}$ are disjoint or nested (i.e. one is contained in the interior of the other). \item[P)] If $\gamma$ is a $C$--arc adjacent to some $I \in \mathcal{I}$, then both endpoints of $\gamma$ are endpoints of intervals in $\mathcal{I}$. \end{description} \end{definition} \begin{definition} A \emph{chain} of a partial pattern $\mathcal{I}$ is a sequence of intervals in $\mathcal{I}$ and $C$--arcs so that \begin{enumerate}[i)] \item the intervals $I_j$ can be oriented so that for each $i$, the right endpoint of $I_i$ is one endpoint of $\gamma_i$, and the other endpoint of $\gamma_i$ is the left endpoint of $I_{i+1}$, and \item the sequence does not contain a subsequence satisfying i). \end{enumerate} \end{definition} An easy induction, using property P), shows that every interval in a partial pattern is part of a chain which is unique up to cyclic reordering.
+By concatenating the $I_i$ and $\gamma_i$ in a chain $c$, we obtain a closed loop on the surface, which by abuse of notation we also call a chain of the partial pattern.

 This concatenation is not embedded, but we can homotope it into \emph{push-off position}, by pushing the intervals $I_i$ slightly off of $\delta^+\cup\delta^-$ into $S-\delta$.
 Property N) guarantees that we can choose push-off positions for all chains so that the chains themselves are simple closed curves, and different chains do not intersect (push off more deeply nested intervals further off of $\delta^+\cup\delta^-$).
 From now on we assume that, unless specified explicitly, all chains are in push-off position.

 A chain may be an inessential curve.
 To avoid this, we put